dietmarkuehl/P3552-task/lazy.md

-    always continuing on the same thread: a scheduler may refer to a thread pool and the task will continue on one of the threads (which also means that thread local storage cannot be used to propagate contexts implicitly; see the discussion on environments below).
+    always continuing on the same thread: a scheduler may refer to a thread pool and the task will continue on one of the threads (which also means that thread local storage cannot be used to propagate contexts implicitly; see the [discussion on environments](#environment-support) below).
-5. When using coroutines there will probably be an allocation at least for the coroutine frame.
+5. When using coroutines there will probably be an allocation at least for the coroutine frame (the [HALO optimisations](https://wg21.link/P0981R0) optimisation can't always work).
 To support the use in environments where memory allocations using `new`/`delete` aren't supported the coroutine task should support allocations using allocators.
 6. Receivers have associated environments which can support an open